Draradech/FlowerMap/README.md

 # Flower Map

 Shows the flower gradient, minimap-style.
-As the map is 3-dimensional since 1.18, it is always shown for the players current y level.
+As the gradient is 3-dimensional since 1.18, this mod has control over the y level for which the map is rendered.
+By default it uses the players y pos, but it can be switched to manual y mode, which can be controlled via keybinds.

+This does work in multiplayer without entering the seed, as long as the biomes haven't been modified via datapack on the server side.

 ![Medium Y](https://raw.githubusercontent.com/Draradech/FlowerMap/master/doc/shot1.jpg)